 Therefore, once we invite Jesus inside, he directs us to close the door, at times, to everything and everyone else.
 “But whenever you pray, go into your room and shut the door and pray to your Father who is in secret; and your Father who sees in secret will reward you” (Mat.
 6:6).
 Today it is increasingly difficult to slam the door as hundreds of ads, demands and other distractions try to pry their way into our inner world daily.
 However, If we don’t find this “secret place,” we’re not likely to enjoy our spiritual life a whole lot.

 I was taught that inviting Jesus inside means that he comes into the deepest part of me.
 He is there whether I feel him or not.
-While that is true, when I come to believe that Jesus dwells in me beyond my conscious mind, my expectation of meaningful interaction with him can fade.
-Something in me begins to believe I can’t really experience his presence and I end up living with an empty place at the table.
+However, if I come to believe that Jesus only dwells beyond my conscious mind, my expectation of meaningful interaction with him will fade.
+I begin to believe I can’t experience his presence and I end up living with an empty place at the table.
 It is as though I have opened the door to Jesus, but then bade him go straight to the basement until I summon him in time of need.

 The idea of Jesus in my innermost being is pretty much inaccessible to me in daily life.
 What I do know, however, is that meeting Jesus in other rooms within my house is something eminently practical.
 I can invite him into my ordinary thought life and decisions.
 When I get anxious because of my job or my family or my health I can go, as it were, to the kitchen where Jesus waits for me to share my concerns with him over a cup of tea.
 When I have conflict with someone, I can invite Jesus to pace back and forth with me in the living room as I wrestle with how I can overcome my anger.
 In the family room, I can give thanks for the enjoyment of family and the company of friends.